skjdghsdjgsdj/noisy-gif-player/README.md

 ### Step 3: Make at least GIF

-The code always assumes at least one GIF is loaded onto the SD card, so make one.
+The code assumes at least one GIF is loaded onto the SD card, so make one.
 These instructions assume macOS or Linux.
 You'll need to adapt the instructions or the code for Windows.

 The repository includes a script called `convert.sh` that runs FFmpeg with very specific arguments to make GIFs and WAVs compatible with the board.
 Install FFmpeg before continuing.
 You'll need a computer with a microSD card reader.